mlabs-haskell/ogmios-datum-cache/README.md

 Modify `config.toml` in the app working directory (currently `/home/ubuntu/seabug/ogmios-datum-cache`).

 * `dbConnectionString` (postgres libpq connection string) — `host=localhost port=5432 user=<user> password=<pass>`

 * `datumFilterPath` defines path to [filter file](#filter-file).
 If path is not defined all datums will be saved.

+* `firstFetchBlock.slot` slot of first block to fetch.

-* block id is hash of HEADER not of a block.
+* `firstFetchBlock.id` hash of block's HEADER not hash of a block itself.

+* `blockFetcher.autoStart` defines if block fetcher should start automatically.

+* `blockFetcher.startFromLast` defines if block fetcher, if started automatically, should start from last block that was proccessed rather than from block defined in `firstFetchBlock`.

 ### Filter file